robots.txt (RFC 9309): crawl access control for the web

 RFC 9309 defines precise matching behavior:

-/private≠/Private - Longest match wins: Most specific rule applies when multiple patterns match
+/privateis not the same as/Private. - Longest match wins.
+Most specific rule applies when multiple patterns match.

 - Wildcard